lexibank/tlopo/out/vol4/chapter7.md

 <a id="p-408"></a>

-In Bugotu (SES) the term for a phosphorescent centipede, /zwz tora, is a literal description: (liva ‘centipede’, tora ‘phosphorescent’).
+In Bugotu (SES) the term for a phosphorescent centipede, _liva tora_, is a literal description: (_liva_ ‘centipede’, _tora_ ‘phosphorescent’).

-Reflexes of a reconstruction from a different semantic field, POc &ast;taqe ‘excrement’ (see ch.2, p.60), have extended their meaning to refer to a centipede in Kahua (SES) and Bauan Fijian and a scorpion in Tamambo (NCV) and Anejom (SV), no doubt reflecting their common characterisation as painful stinger.
+Reflexes of a reconstruction from a different semantic field, POc _&ast;taqe_ ‘excrement’ (see ch.2, p.60), have extended their meaning to refer to a centipede in Kahua (SES) and Bauan Fijian and a scorpion in Tamambo (NCV) and Anejom (SV), no doubt reflecting their common characterisation as painful stinger.

 <a id="s-19"></a>